Supervised Multimodal Bitransformers for Classifying Images and Text: Results

 \subsection{Number of Parameters}

-While multimodal bitransformers definitely are able to perform more fine-grained earlier fusion, a possible alternative explanation for the fact that the architecture performs better than ConcatBert could be that it has slightly more parameters (i.e., an additional $2048\times D$ versus $2048\times N$, where $D$ is the embedding dimensionality and $N$ is the number of classes), although the difference is small: 168M vs 170M parameters.
-To correct for this, we also compare against a ConcatBert with a $2$-layer and $3$-layer multi-layer perceptron (MLP) classifier on top, of 174M and 175M parameters respectively, rather than the single-layer logistic regression in MMBT.
+A possible explanation for the superior performance of the multimodal bitransformer over ConcatBert could be that it has slightly more parameters (i.e., an additional $2048\times D$ versus $2048\times N$, where $D$ is the embedding dimensionality and $N$ is the number of classes), although the difference is small: 168M vs 170M parameters.
+To investigate this, we also compare against a ConcatBert with a $2$-layer and $3$-layer multi-layer perceptron (MLP) classifier on top, of 174M and 175M parameters respectively, rather than the single-layer logistic regression in MMBT.
 For MM-IMDB, ConcatBert-2 and ConcatBert-3 get a Macro-F1 of~$60.21\pm.5$~and~$59.71\pm.4$ and a Micro-F1 of ~$65.08\pm.3$~and $64.82\pm.2$~respectively; while for Food101 they get~$91.13\pm.2$~and~$90.27\pm.2$.
 This clearly demonstrates (cf. Table \ref{tab:main}) that MMBT is superior to ConcatBert, even when we give an already highly competitive baseline even more parameters and a deeper classifier.
+The results suggest that ConcatBert is more prone to overfitting\footnote{The result was the same with more image embeddings.}.